braschke/PleiadesUserDocumentation/bestpractice.md

 srun -p short -w wn21053 -n1 -t 60 --pty /bin/bash
 ```

+> **Note:**
+> Your files on BeeGFS are not backed up!
+> Be sure to regularly store important results and data on another device.
+> In case of a catastrophic failure or event, we won't be able to restore the data.

 ### Slurm
 Every job submission in Slurm introduces some overhead to the batch system.